T8RIN/ImageToolbox/README.md

 # 🌟 UI tweaks

 - Selecting Emoji for top app bar
-- Ability to use Pixel like switch instead of Material You
+- Ability to use many types of switch instead of Material You
-- Secure Mode for app
+- Secure mode for app
 - Maximum brightness for selected screens
-- In app language changing
+- In-app language changer
-- Enabling or Disabling confetti
+- Enabling or disabling confetti
 - Custom app color scheme
     - Different palette styles
     - Predefined schemes